 The nature of our jobs and work environment has become fluid and keeps shifting.
 For managers to know the pulse of how their team is feeling and how satisfied the employees are, the stark differences between a job and a career are worth knowing.

-The two words, job, and career that are often used interchangeably in everyday life carry different meanings.
-A job can sometimes lead to a career, and a career can sometimes be put on hold to take a job?
+The two words, job, and career, often used interchangeably in everyday life, carry different meanings.
+A job can sometimes lead to a career, and a career can sometimes be put on hold to take a position?
 Interesting right?

-Successful managers who keep job satisfaction and employee morale high are known to actually make employees transition from a job to a career.
-Let’s start with looking at each word separately.
+Successful managers who keep job satisfaction and employee morale high make employees transition from a job to a career.
+Let’s start by looking at each word separately.

 What is the meaning of a "job?"

-For instance, working as a cashier at a cafe to make extra cash while going to journalism college is a job, not a part of the career.
-As a manager, your job is to keep employees engaged and satisfied with the work they do.
+For instance, working as a cashier at a cafe to make extra cash while going to journalism college is not a part of the career.
+As a manager, your job is to keep employees engaged and satisfied with their work.
 Building a sense of purpose and being inspired and motivated by a mission adds meaning to their day-to-day job.

-The lack of motivation, purpose, and meaning is often the primary reason why employees leave their jobs.
+The lack of motivation, purpose, and meaning is often the primary reason employees leave their jobs.

 What is a career?

-On the other hand, a career is a combination of the type of work done (teaching, writing, coding, and so on) over a period of time and a string of jobs related to that.
-A stint as a cashier is not a part of the career, but studies are if the ultimate goal is to become an accountant.
-More like a means to an end.
+A stint as a cashier is not a part of the career, but studies are if the ultimate goal is to become an accountant more like a means to an end.

 A career fulfills the life purpose and is essentially tied to the identity and motivation of employees.
-Moreover, a career is built mainly from skills, experience, and interests.
-It stems from what one likes doing besides what they are good at doing.
+Moreover, a job is built mainly from skills, experience, and interests.
+It stems from what one likes doing besides being good at.
 It is like an Ikigai.

-A leader’s responsibility is to make sure that employees feel satisfied and engaged in their job and career.
+A leader’s responsibility is to ensure that employees feel satisfied and engaged in their job and career.

-Here are 12 ways you can increase job satisfaction regardless of the differences between a job and a career.
+Here are twelve ways to increase job satisfaction regardless of the differences between a job and a career.

 1. Set clear expectations

 A survey by Gallup revealed that only 26% of employees felt they could maintain a healthy work-life balance.
-As a manager ensure that your employees are not overworked, stressed, or overwhelmed.
-Be it a job or career, be mindful of the tasks you assign, even if you lead an ambitious team.
+Ensure that your employees are not overworked, stressed, or overwhelmed as a manager.
+Be it a job or career, be mindful of your assigned tasks, even if you lead an ambitious team.

 2. Recognize good work

-Managers must take out time to make the team members feel seen and appreciated.
-Remember to celebrate small wins as well as bigger accomplishments and offer positive feedback.
+Managers must take time to make the team members feel seen and appreciated.
+Remember to celebrate small wins and bigger accomplishments and offer positive feedback.

-Even with remote working, brainstorm ways to authentically recognize employees for their work.
-The reason being, a majority of employees don’t feel they get enough praise.
-There is a huge scope for leaders to make employees proud of their work.
+Even during remote working, you should brainstorm ways to appreciate and recognize employees for their work authentically.
+The reason is that most employees don’t feel they get enough praise.
+Leaders have an enormous scope to make employees proud of their work.